specure/ont-drive-test-tool-tracker/README.md

 ## TODO:

+After returning to tracking from notification = Iperf tests break

+Notification does not shows current time - as it is not associated correctly with current data instances (I assume it has connection with previous issue)

 For now we have doubled IPERF library just with different .so file to build and different package name to be able to create 2 different instances of the IPERF library which we need to perform simultaneously upload and download.